 We all know that food is very important and is taken in everyday life.
-Food and liquids contain certain nutrients that are very important for physical and mental development, so food affects our body and our mental and social health.
+Food and liquids contain certain nutrients that are very important for physical and mental development, so food affects our bodies and our mental and social health.

-Every time we eat nutritious foods or liquids, our bodies digest minerals, vitamins, fats, proteins, carbohydrates, simple but essential fats and water from these dietary and nutritious liquids.
+Every time we eat nutritious foods or liquids, our bodies digest minerals, vitamins, fats, proteins, carbohydrates, simple but essential fats, and water from these dietary and nutritious liquids.

 It absorbs it and transforms it into a bloodstream and energy that stimulates the body to grow and keep it healthy.
 For example, food plays a variety of roles in human life, so it is very interesting and worth reading.

-Our body is like a machine.
+- Our body is like a machine.
 Like the engine that burns fuel, the body works with the energy supplied by food.
 Nutritional foods serve as fuel to generate energy in mitochondria.
-Food glucose interacts with oxygen to form molecules of energy, carbon dioxide and water.
+Food glucose interacts with oxygen to form molecules of energy, carbon dioxide, and water.
 Our bodies use food consumption to generate the driving force so that the lungs breathe the heartbeat and keep the limbs functioning.

-Foods contain proteins that provide amino acids for digestion.
+- Foods contain proteins that provide amino acids for digestion.
 These amino acids build proteins and play a variety of functions, from metabolic support to heart protection.
-Proteins are the key nutrients that sustain life, and help build somatic cells and other tissues to maintain their shape and function.
+Proteins are the key nutrients that sustain life and help build somatic cells and other tissues to maintain their shape and function.
 In addition, our bodies use amino acids for energy when we are deficient in carbohydrates and fats.

-Malnutrition is a type of disease caused by food shortage or excess food.
+- Malnutrition is a type of disease caused by food shortage or excess food.
 An insufficient diet associated with drug administration leads to many problems, such as the accumulation of drugs and the development of drug resistance by microorganisms.
 This is because food is an enzymatic inducer.
 Therefore, with metabolism, drugs become more soluble in water and are excreted from the urine.
-Food provides strength to the body to safely contain drugs and drugs and metabolizes them after action in the body.
+Food provides strength to the body to safely contain drugs and drugs and metabolize them after their action in the body.
 Many oil-soluble drugs are well absorbed in the presence of fatty foods.

-Eating enough during an injury, fracture or inflammation can help overcome pain and discomfort during the healing process.
-Foods are also used as pharmaceuticals, which indicates that foods and medications can be used without overcoming various diseases such as tuberculosis, heat stroke, stomach ulcers, skin diseases and muscle pain.
+- Eating enough during an injury, fracture or inflammation can help overcome pain and discomfort during the healing process.
+Foods are also used as pharmaceuticals, which indicates that foods and medications can be used without overcoming various diseases such as tuberculosis, heat stroke, stomach ulcers, skin diseases, and muscle pain.
 Of food.

 2. Promote better forms of modern food Supply chain

-The way food is treated throughout the chain affects not only the ease with which consumers can access it, but also the nutritional value and price.
-This determines consumer choice, dietary patterns and nutritional outcomes.
+The way food is treated throughout the chain affects not only the ease with which consumers can access it but also the nutritional value and price.
+This determines consumer choice, dietary patterns, and nutritional outcomes.
 Each link in the chain has the opportunity to provide more diverse and nutritious foods.

 For example, proper household storage can preserve nutrients.
 The food processor can use more nutritional inputs or improve food during processing.
 Logistics companies can employ nutrient conservation techniques for storage and transportation.